Danijimenezzz/DJC-HULAT-UC3M-SMM4H-2023/README.md

 # DJC-HULAT-UC3M-SMM4H-2023
 DJC-HULAT-UC3M-SMM4H 2023 Classification of therapy sentiment in tweets

-Certainly!
-Here's a detailed and extended description of the code provided for the sentiment classification task on Twitter data:

 ## Code Overview

 The provided code is a step-by-step implementation to build and evaluate a machine learning model for sentiment classification of English tweets related to various therapies.
 The goal is to classify tweets into three sentiment classes: positive, negative, and neutral.